-H.B.
-No. 778 introduces a new chapter, Chapter 1373, to the Texas Insurance Code, which mandates health benefit plans to cover adverse effects and reversals related to gender transition procedures.
-The bill defines "gender transition" and "gender transition procedure or treatment," establishing that any health benefit plan providing coverage for such procedures must also cover all possible adverse consequences, necessary follow-up testing, and any procedures required to manage or reverse the effects of the transition.
-This coverage is required regardless of the enrollee's gender identity designation in their medical records and extends to individuals who have undergone gender transition procedures even if they were not enrolled in the plan at that time.
+The bill, H.B.
+No. 778, introduces Chapter 1373 to the Texas Insurance Code, mandating health benefit plans to cover adverse effects and reversals related to gender transition procedures.
+It defines "gender transition" as a medical process that alters an individual's anatomy or mental state to align with their identified gender.
+The bill requires that any health benefit plan providing coverage for gender transition procedures must also cover all possible adverse consequences, necessary follow-up testing, and any procedures needed to manage or reverse the effects of such treatments.
+This coverage applies to enrollees regardless of their enrollment status at the time of the procedure.

-The bill specifies that it applies to various types of health benefit plans, including those issued by insurance companies, health maintenance organizations, and Medicaid programs, among others.
-However, it does not apply to self-funded health benefit plans as defined by the Employee Retirement Income Security Act of 1974.
-The provisions of this act will take effect on September 1, 2025, and will only apply to plans delivered, issued for delivery, or renewed on or after January 1, 2026.
-Additionally, if a state agency determines that federal authorization is needed for implementation, it may delay the provision's implementation until such authorization is granted.
+Additionally, the bill specifies that it applies to various types of health benefit plans, including those offered by insurance companies, health maintenance organizations, and Medicaid programs, among others.
+However, it excludes self-funded health benefit plans as defined by the Employee Retirement Income Security Act.
+The provisions of this act will only apply to plans delivered, issued, or renewed on or after January 1, 2026, and the act is set to take effect on September 1, 2025.

 Statutes affected: